* 10% off on minimum order of USD 200

 Have you ever heard the expression “if it’s comfortable for you, it’s comfortable for your coffee”?
 Well, when it comes to temperature for storing and transportation, this is the best policy to follow.

 As the temperature of the air rises, it can hold more water molecules.
 In other words, warmer air has more moisture, but cooler air contains less moisture.
-As a result, it stands to reason that chilly air is best for storing green bean coffee.
+As a result, it stands to reason that chilly air is best way to store green coffee beans.
 Beans should be stored at room temperature, according to most experts.
-Room temperature can range from 60 * F - 77 * F
+Room temperature can range from 60 * F - 77 * F.

 The majority of coffee growers dry their harvested beans in the sun.
-This is cost-effective since it does not require the use of any specific equipment.
+This is cost-effective for preserving coffee beans since it does not require the use of any specific equipment.
 Being under bright light at this point of the coffee bean's journey is just what they require.
 The moisture levels will be reduced from roughly 50% to 11% as a result of this stage.

 The beans will dry out if they are exposed to more direct sunshine, losing their flavour and aroma.
 At this point, one should store green coffee beans in a dark room or in an opaque container, according to experts.